What is WREN?

 WREN, the Women's Research Engagement Network, was founded in Fall 2020 after members of the Interdisciplinary Women's Collaborative realized that many students at Northeastern, particularly women, felt that research was inaccessible to them.

-The organization was founded with a central goal: to promote and celebrate women in research at Northeastern.
-Since its founding, WREN has built a robust team of both faculty advisors and passionate students.
-As of Fall 2023, we have 110 Scholars, 50 Jumpstart participants, and 22 student leaders.
+As of Spring 2025, we have 100+ Scholars, 70+ Jumpstart participants, and 27 student leaders.
 We have directly helped provide over 25 students research positions, in addition to establishing a dual internship program with the Northeastern Institute for Health Equity and Social Justice Research.

 Research at Northeastern